 Why do certain expenses seem to be flagged for substantiation ALL THE TIME?

-There are different kinds of merchants (businesses or places that provide medical services) which will impact how often you receive a substantiation request.
+There are different kinds of merchants (businesses or places that provide medical services) that will impact how often you receive a substantiation request.

 |Health care provider||If the health care provider primarily provides eligible expenses (like a podiatrist), you probably won’t receive a substantiation request.
 But if you go to a location like a cosmetic clinic, there is a higher likelihood you will receive a substantiation request.
 Why?
 Because the cosmetic clinic is more likely to offer services that are not eligible.|